Identity Guard Review

 Identity Guard vs. IdentityForce

-IdentityForce offers only two plans to Identity Guard’s six, and it doesn’t use the advanced Watson AI software that the latter relies on to monitor your identity.
+IdentityForce offers only two plans to Identity Guard’s six, and it doesn’t use the advanced IBM Watson AI software that the latter relies on to monitor your identity.
 But IdentityForce inches ahead in some areas: The company’s UltraSecure+Credit plan includes payday loan monitoring, sex offender monitoring, a more extensive alert system, and, most importantly, fully managed restoration services, with the company assuming a limited power of attorney to handle the heavy lifting for you with your creditors.

 Identity Guard vs. myFICO

 As the name indicates, myFICO gives you, along with your three-bureau credit report, the most widely used FICO scores, including newly released FICO Score 9.
 That’s something you don’t get from Identity Guard.
 MyFICO has many of the same credit and identity protection features as Identity Guard, such as $1 million identity theft insurance.
 Your $30 per month subscription to myFICO also earns you a detailed breakdown of the top factors that affect your FICO Score 8, the most widely used score, and a FICO score simulator, which allows you to see how various factors might influence your FICO score.